costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | --------
-:campaign_id | The ID of the campaign to retrieve | Yes :placement_id | The ID of the placement to retrieve| Yes
+:campaign_id | The ID of the campaign to retrieve (24 alphanumeric character ID)| Yes :placement_id | The ID of the placement to retrieve (24 alphanumeric character ID)| Yes

 ## Get Placement Specific Data